schalkneethling/150days-of-html/newsletter/day31-150daysofhtml.md

   src="surfers.avif"
   width="1000"
   height="1000"
-  alt="And image of two surfers paddling into a calm ocean during a sunset" />
+  alt="An image of two surfers paddling into a calm ocean during a sunset" />
 <!-- you would write -->
 <img